EOSIO/eosio.cdt/docs/06_how-to-guides/02_multi-index/how-to-iterate-and-retrieve-a-multi_index-table-based-on-secondary-index.md

 };
 ```

-To iterate and retreive the multi index table `testtab` defined in `multi_index_example` contract based on secondary index `by_secondary` define a third action `bysec` which will do exactly that.
+To iterate and retreive the multi index table `testtab` defined in `multi_index_example` contract based on secondary index `by_secondary`, define a third action `bysec` which will do exactly that.

-1. In the contract definition add the new action definition, using the `[[eosio::action]] void` and the `eosio::action_wrapper` template like this:
+1. In the contract definition, add the new action definition, using the `[[eosio::action]] void` and the `eosio::action_wrapper` template like this:

 ```cpp
   [[eosio::action]] void bysec( name secid );